-We also use the approach of Reddy et al. (2006) in a Monte Carlo fashion with 100,000 samples to determine the probability that TOI-836 is in a given kinematic Galactic family, using a weighted average of the results obtained using the velocity dispersion standards of Bensby et al. (2003, 2014), Reddy et al. (2006), and Chen et al. (2021).
-We find a Galactic thin disk membership probability for TOI-836 of 98.9%, thick disk membership probability of 1.1%, and halo membership probability of 0%.
-This agrees well with the Galactic eccentricity of TOI-836 of 0.08, and the high Galactic Z-component of the angular momentum of $Z \approx 1770$ kpc km s-1.
+We also use the approach of Reddy, Lambert & Allende Prieto (2006) in a Monte Carlo fashion with 100 000 samples to determine the probability that TOI-836 is in a given kinematic Galactic family, using a weighted average of the results obtained using the velocity dispersion standards of Bensby, Feltzing & Lundström (2003), Bensby, Feltzing & Oey (2014), Reddy et al. (2006), and Chen et al. (2021).
+We find a Galactic thin disc membership probability for TOI-836 of 98.9 per cent, thick disc membership probability of 1.1 per cent, and halo membership probability of 0 per cent.
+This agrees well with the Galactic eccentricity of TOI-836 of 0.08, and the high Galactic Z-component of the angular momentum of $Z \approx 1770 \,\mathrm{kpc} \,\mathrm{km} \,\mathrm{s}^{-1}$ .
 We compute these values using the galpy package after a Galactic orbit determination using the Gaia EDR3 position, proper motions, and parallax, and Gaia DR2 radial velocity integrating over 5 Gyr, as well as the typical values for [Mg/H] and [Si/H] from stellar analysis.